SitecorePowerShell/Book/installation/README.md

 [Download](https://github.com/SitecorePowerShell/Console/releases) the module from the GitHub releases page and install through the _Installation Wizard_.

+* For Sitecore 10.1 and newer along with Identity Server you should enable the provided configuration _Spe.IdentityServer.config_.
+* For Sitecore 10.1 and newer you can leverage the IAR packages.
+There is still the need for *dacpac* deployments because SPE includes a security user and role.
+  * An additional patch is required for 10.1 to include the location `/sitecore modules/items/`.
+See [Gist here](https://gist.github.com/michaellwest/87c26d25407b0a8bcfbcabfabedbbdb7).

 ## Upgrade

 We've tried to make upgrading SPE as seamless as possible.
 The following should provide you with some basic information on what to expect when upgrading.